Tomerlin Knowledge Center

 One of the best ways to jumpstart change management is by designing new processes around your software.
 Designing processes haphazardly can lead to frustration and mistakes as your staff adapts to the new system.
-Process modeling can help support your users with well-designed rules and processes.
+Process modeling can help support your users with well-designed rules and procedures.

 What Does XSOL Process Modeling Do?